Andriamanitra/mlsp/README.md

 - `goto-declaration` – open the declaration for the symbol under cursor
 - `goto-typedefinition` – open the type definition for the symbol under cursor
 - `goto-implementation` – open the implementation for the symbol under cursor
+- `find-references` - find all references to the symbol under cursor (shows the results in a new pane)

 You can type the commands on micro command prompt or bind them to keys by adding something like this to your `bindings.json`: